latsouckfaye/faye-paul.github.io/_portfolio/portfolio.md

 ## Web application for quantitative data analysis
 This application is developped using the Rshiny framework.
-It provides tools to analyze quantitative data.
-Factorial analysis methods are implemented within it.
-Output graphics can be plotted and downloaded.
+The dashboard provides convenience tools to analyze quantitative data.
+Some factorial analysis methods are implemented within it.
+Results can be plotted and downloaded.
 ![Screenshot Rshiny app for quantitative data analysis](https://github.com/latsouckfaye/faye-paul.github.io/blob/master/images/RShinyApp.png?raw=true){: .align-center width="700px"}